Amboseli & Olgulului-Ololarashi, Kenya

 If you want to make a global change, you need to be everywhere: news, ads, social channels, conversations, and above all in people’s hearts and minds.
 To do this, the power of media and communications build awareness and understanding and show that together we can have a positive and significant impact on climate change.

 Our global online and offline awareness campaigns are developed to promote nature-based solutions and to inspire, unite and activate an entire generation and grow a landscape restoration movement.

 Within our grass seed banks, Maasai women grow, harvest, and sell grass (hay) and seeds.
 They make an income by selling them on local markets or to organizations.
 The grass seed banks form an oasis of green in the barren surroundings, and the hay the women harvest is food for their livestock in dry seasons.

-We focus where we can realize the most impact: Africa.
+Our focus is where we can have the most impact: Africa.
 Our approach is to inspire and empower millions of subsistence farmers to regreen their land.
 The ripple effects of regreening Africa will benefit nature, biodiversity and people everywhere, and help cool our planet.